 About Darrell Ennis-Gayle

-Darrell is a Senior Associate in the Criminal Team.
-He joined Hodge Jones & Allen Solicitors in April 2016.
+Darrell is a Partner in the Criminal Team.
+He joined Hodge Jones & Allen in April 2016.
 He specialises in all areas of criminal defence, representing clients at all stages of the criminal justice system.
 Darrell appears regularly as an advocate in the Magistrates’ Court and Crown Court and runs a varied caseload ranging from cases such as murder, serious drug offences, terrorism and sexual offences.

 He also represents clients in relation to ancillary proceedings such as confiscation and forfeiture and is a member of the firm’s dedicated youth department representing clients under the age of 18 years suspected of criminal offences.

 Darrell has represented clients as litigator and counsel in a number of high profile cases.
 These include murder, terrorism, computer misuse and protest cases.
 He represents a number of high profile music artists in relation to civil injunction proceedings brought against them by the Metropolitan Police.

 Darrell also acts as a consultant for a television production company.
 He represents both privately paying and legally aided clients.
 He firmly believes that access to justice should be provided to all.